classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 **Robert Haisfield**

 I'm really curious about the sharing side of things.
 With graphs and ideas, as well as other forms of **user generated content.** The show-and-tell, as well as the speculation.
+I'm curious what you've done with the community or the product that you think enables, facilitates, or encourages user-generated content?

 **Licat**

 I haven't been really involved in that side of things, that was more the work of my partner **Silver**.
 But she did spot the opportunity and chased it down.
 Opened the right channels for them. **We also had a show-and-tell category for our last product Dynalist's forum.** That also worked quite well.

+Encouraging sharing user content (if successful) leads to a snowball effect where users see how welcoming the community is with regard to content shared by other users, and therefore share their own.
+The product has also evolved to include things that encourage sharing, especially on the graph view side.

 **Robert Haisfield**